 Where the Commonwealth has received a request for access to a document created by, or in the possession of, the Operator or any Subcontractor that relates to the performance of this Agreement (and not to the entry into this Agreement), the Commonwealth may at any time by written notice require the Operator to provide the document to the Commonwealth and the Operator shall, at no additional cost to the Commonwealth, promptly comply with the notice.

-The Commonwealth shall include in any first tier Subcontract (namely those which the Operator enters into directly with a Subcontractor) relating to the performance of any Transaction Document provisions that will enable the Operator to comply with its obligations under this clause 36.3.
+The Operator shall include in any first tier Subcontract (namely those which the Operator enters into directly with a Subcontractor) relating to the performance of any Transaction Document provisions that will enable the Operator to comply with its obligations under this clause 30.3.

-In this clause 36.3, 'document' has the same meaning as in the Freedom of Information Act 1982 (Cth).
+In this clause 30.3, 'document' has the same meaning as in the Freedom of Information Act 1982 (Cth).